What is a Certificate of Proficiency or Competency?

 For a Certificate of Competency, students must complete an approved credit-bearing career program that requires less than 30 credits.
 The student must have a cumulative GPA of 2.0 or higher.
 At least six credit hours must be in courses that are awarded grade points.

-For credit bearing Certificates of Proficiency or Competency, click on Certificates under the Programs of Study tab or call the Admissions Office at 610-359-5050.
+For credit bearing Certificates of Proficiency or Competency, click on Certificates or phone the Admissions Office at 610-359-5050.